 Privacy and GDPR

-As a salon owner, you handle personal information every day — names, phone numbers, email addresses, appointment details.
-Salonnare is built to help you manage this data responsibly and stay compliant with privacy regulations like the GDPR.
+As a salon owner you work with personal information every day -- names, phone numbers, email addresses, appointment details, and sometimes sensitive health notes.
+Salonnare is built to help you manage this data responsibly and comply with privacy regulations such as the GDPR.

-Don't worry — you don't need to be a legal expert.
-This guide explains the practical tools available to you.
+Don't worry -- you don't need to be a legal expert.
+This guide explains the practical tools at your disposal.
+There are two levels of export: per individual client (from the client detail view) and for your entire salon (from Settings).

-GDPR (General Data Protection Regulation) is a European privacy law that gives people control over their personal data.
-In simple terms, your clients have the right to:
+The GDPR (General Data Protection Regulation) is a European privacy law that gives people control over their personal data.
+In short, your clients have the right to:

-- Know what data you have about them.
+- Know what data you hold about them.

 - Get a copy of their data.